Skip to content

 • clean and disinfect frequently touched objects and surfaces in the home

-When hand washing, it is important to wash them effectively to avoid commonly missed areas.
+When handwashing, it is important to wash them effectively to avoid commonly missed areas.

 Watch the NHS video about good handwashing technique.